What is Career plateau?

 It's not easy staying in the same job for years.
 It becomes even more complicated when employees are asked to perform the same role.
 Boredom starts to develop, burnout sets in, and dissatisfaction follows.
 Those are some of the symptoms of an HR term called "career plateau".

-What is Career plateau
+Career plateau

 Types and causes of Career Plateau?